stream2me/RandomStuff/Openhab-related/README.md

 To run a watchdog for the service copy "RFmqtt-wd.sh" to somewhere.
 Make it executable (chmod +x RFmqtt-wd.sh)
-Add cronjob for the watchdog.
+Add cronjob for the watchdog:

 sudo crontab -e

 To run it every 5 minutes add:

 */5 * * * * /home/pi/433Utils/RPi_utils/RFmqtt-wd.sh

 to crontab.